duongvituan/godot-sprite-shader/README.md

  #### Create :
 - Select the Sprite or Node you want to import in the Viewport.
 - In the GSS Extensions section.
 You can enter the size and press OK Button.
+- Select SShaderContainer and update "node path" to ViewportContainer (Don't forget this step).

 ![Create](https://github.com/duongvituan/godot-sprite-shader/blob/master/preview_image/use_viewport.gif)